flesler/picpicker/README.md

 ### Usage
 1. **Visit any website** with images (works everywhere!)
 2. **Click the extension icon** or use `Ctrl+Shift+I`
-3. **Choose extraction settings** - size filters, backgrounds, alt text
-4. **Click "Extract Images"** - opens new tab with all found images
+3. **Extraction starts immediately** - opens new tab with all found images
-5. **Filter, select, and download** - use the powerful grid interface
+4. **Filter, select, and download** - use the powerful grid interface

 ### Image Sources Supported
 - 🖼️ **IMG tags** - Standard `<img src="">` elements